It was the bad hair day I didn’t see coming.

 This can’t be happening, I thought.

 They say there are at least 34 symptoms connected to menopause.
 Yes, someone’s come up with a number.
-Seems a lot, but there you have it, welcome to menopause.
+It seems a lot, but there you have it.
+Welcome to menopause.

-They seemed to come a couple at a time, and perhaps this is the bodies way of helping us cope.
+They seemed to come a couple at a time; perhaps this is the body’s way of helping us cope.
 An avalanche of 34 menopausal symptoms would be debilitating.
-At times, even with the drip-feed, it was hard to carry on, business as usual.
+Sometimes, even with the drip feed of troubling symptoms, it was hard to carry on, business as usual.
+But I did.

 By the time the frightening prospect of hair loss appeared, many of my other symptoms had begun to subside, and I thought the worst was behind me.